orionrobots/orionrobots.github.io/_posts/2023/08/15/adapting-pinouts-for-robot-worksheets.md

         </table>
     ```

-4. Remove all but three of the pins in the righthand pins section.
+4. Remove all but three of the pins in the right-hand pins section.
 5. We can adapt these to match the pinout of the device:

     ```html